Emanem/linux-hunter/README.md

 -l, --load dir      Loads the specified capture directory 'dir' and displays
                     info (static - useful for debugging)
-    --no-direct-mem Don't access MH:W memory directly and dynamically, use a local copy via buffers - increase CPU usage (both u and s) and the expenses of potentially slightly less inconsistencies -f, --f-display f   Writes the content of display on a file 'f', refreshing such file every same iteration.
+    --no-direct-mem Don't access MH:W memory directly and dynamically, use a local copy via buffers - increase CPU usage (both u and s) at the advantage of potentially slightly less inconsistencies -f, --f-display f   Writes the content of display on a file 'f', refreshing such file every same iteration.
 The content of the file is a 'wchar_t' similar